 Before I get to the race details, it's been a busy couple of months.
-I ended the month of July going from a 12 Hour race to one of my favorite ares of the country, Boulder, Colorado.
+I ended the month of July going from a 12 Hour race in Vermont, to one of my favorite ares of the country, Boulder, Colorado.
 I had an opportunity to see the band Rush in Denver with my Bro from another Mo, Rofo.
 So I conveniently scheduled some "work" appointments and the timing was perfect to introduce some new products.
 Roland and I planned to adventure some as well, so I stayed on a couple of extra days.
 We rode mountain bikes at Heil Ranch in Lyons and the super cool trails of West Magnolia in Ned.
 Most notable on this trip was getting to the summit of Quandry Peak at 14,265 feet.

 On the summit.